portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.4_en.md

 #### Other Requirements

-+ Latest Firefox, Google Chrome
++ Latest Firefox, Google Chrome, Edge browser
 + Microsoft .NET Framework version 4.5 or higher
 +  Knowledge of Linux and Linux Internet administration
 +  Knowledge of Windows and Windows Internet administration